yassinecc/articles/articleStripe.md

 ### Two-step payment process

 We went through how to make payments in a bipolar setting, where your frontend requests the payment with a token, and your back-end processes this payment.
-But what happens when your app/server system is coupled to another system, for instance a third-party booking database.
-We had this situation with one of our clients who expressed the following needs:
+But what happens when your app/server system is coupled to another system, for instance a third-party booking database?
+We came across this situation with one of our clients who expressed the following needs:

 1) I want to record a new booking in my 3rd party database before you record it in the application's back-end.
 2) I want to record in my 3rd party database only bookings for which payment is successful i.e. the funds are available and the transaction is authorized by the bank.